getlantern/zenodb/README.md

 `SUM` aggregation operator, which is the default if no operator is specified.
 `load_avg` on the other hand is aggregated as an average.

-**Key Concept** Borda does not store individual points, everything is stored in aggregated form.
+**Core Concept** - Zeno does not store individual points, everything is stored in aggregated form.

 Open three terminals